Pang E

 Pang E (龐娥) born Zhao E (趙娥; 170-179) was a Chinese noblewoman of the late Eastern Han period, and the mother of Cao Wei politician Pang Yu (龐淯; 200-221).
 She killed the man who killed her father, in full public view in front of a government office, but after turning herself in and requesting execution under the law, she not only escaped punishment but was later commended for her virtue.

-Her case was recorded in Huangfu Mi's six-chapter updated continuation of Liu Xiang's earlier classic Biographies of Exemplary Women (列女傳), traditionally considered an instructional text for Confucian women.
+Her case was recorded in Huangfu Mi's six-chapter updated continuation of Liu Xiang's earlier classic Biographies of Exemplary Women, traditionally considered an instructional text for Confucian women.
 Due to her act of extreme bravery, she was immortalized as one of the exemplars of courage and virtue performed by a woman in Chinese history.
-Zhao E is one of the heroines depicted in the Wu Shuang Pu (無雙譜; Table of Peerless Heroes) by Jin Guliang.
+Zhao E is one of the heroines depicted in the Wu Shuang Pu (Table of Peerless Heroes) by Jin Guliang.

 Biography in Records of the Three Kingdoms

 Born in Gansu, she was the eldest daughter of Zhao An, and had three younger brothers.
-It happened that her father was murdered by a certain Li Shou (李壽), who lived in the same town of Jiuquan (酒泉).
+It happened that her father was murdered by a certain Li Shou (李壽), who lived in the same town of Jiuquan.
 Her three younger brothers all died of illness before they could take revenge.
 One day, in front of the governmental pagoda in the prefectural capital, Zhao E produced a blade hidden behind the curtains of her carriage, and stabbed Li Shou to death in broad daylight.
 (Note: Chen Shou did not date Pang E's killing of Li Shou.)

 She turned herself in immediately and confessed.
 Without changing expression, she stated for the record: "My father is avenged; I request execution."
 In traditional Chinese culture, avenging the death of a father is seen as upholding the important virtue of filial piety, and the magistrate Yin Jia (尹嘉) was so swayed by her case that he proposed to step down from his office rather than execute her.
 Zhao E did not want to be the end of this man's career, and eventually was returned forcibly to her home.

 A general amnesty ended any chance Zhao E would be punished for the killing, and the people of her region commended her in relief.
 A stele was erected describing her story.